 The occupation was successful in that it forced the VC to come out of his office and engage directly with the students who demanded answers about why university management is treating our lecturers in this manner.
 However, security seemed to have been anticipating an occupation for several days and the top floor of the building (offices of senior staff) could not be occupied.
 We’ll see if there’s another attempt in the near future.

-by James Moran, Southampton Marxists
+by Simon Anderson, Southampton Marxists

 The picket lines this morning were excellent.
 The Leicester Marxists sent another delegation to the picket lines.
 There were about 20 on the geography/geology picket where I spent the majority of the time in the snow as I know the most staff there.
 There were apparently between 10 and 40 each on the other 6 pickets.
 Numbers have grown over the weekend, in part thanks to better organisation but also there is an increase in striking staff as more decide to go on strike.
 At around 11.30 the pickets joined together and we marched around the campus to the sound of whistles, drums and vuvuzela stopping outside the Vice-Chancellor’s office to make some noise.
 Unfortunately he was not in, having not recovered from his paid trip to Fiji for an education conference.
 People were very thankful for the student support and plans are afoot for more militant action as the strike action develops.